 Nuclear power has long been a major provider of electricity in the United States.
 In fact, about 20% of the electricity we use comes from nuclear power.
 A huge benefit to nuclear power is that it provides extremely reliable and predictable base load power.
 This has led many high school seniors and freshman in college to begin looking into the nuclear power industry as a career option.
 So, what are the top five STEM-related careers in the nuclear energy industry?

 - Nuclear Chemist

 - Nuclear Engineer

 A nuclear physicist is in charge of studying the way that various radioactive materials work and attempt to discover more ways to generate electricity from nuclear material.
-If they are able to more efficiently utilize the fuel, then more electricity can be generated for less.
+If they are able to more efficiently utilize the fuel, then the cost of generating more electricity can be less.
 Additionally, a physicist will make sure that existing power plant fuel is operating within safe measurements.
-A high-ranking nuclear physicist should expect to have a PhD from an accredited University making up to $112,000 per year.
+A high-ranking nuclear physicist should expect to have a PhD from an accredited University making up to $129,000 per year.

 Nuclear Missile Silo Operator

 All over the United States are nuclear silos which require operators to man them around the clock in case the call should ever come in to deploy them.
-While this job is usually described as a bit mundane, it could not be more important to our overall national security.
+While this job is usually described as a bit mundane, it is critically important to our national security.
 Most nuclear missile silo operators have a high school degree and military background with a focus in the nuclear arsenal.
-A nuclear missile silo operator can expect make around $55,000 per year.
+A nuclear missile silo operator can expect make around $82,000 per year.